PolyGlot

 INSTALLATION

-MacOS Note: On the initial run, you will have to right click the Application from Finder, select "open" and grant it permission to run.
+MacOS Notes: On the initial run, you will have to right click the Application from Finder, select "open" and grant it permission to run.
 It is safe to run, but registration costs money and PolyGlot is free.

-Linux Notes::
+Linux Notes:

 - Depending on screen resolution, you may have to tweak the UI scaling setting under options for the display to render at an appropriate size.